Article Two of the United States Constitution: Clause 6: Officers' commissions

 The president commissions "all the Officers of the United States".
 These include officers in both military and foreign service.
 (Under Article I, Section 8, the States have authority for "the Appointment of the Officers ... of the [State] Militia ...")

 The presidential authority to commission officers had a large impact on the 1803 case Marbury v.
-Madison, where outgoing Federalist President John Adams feverishly signed many commissions to the judiciary on his final day in office, hoping to, as incoming Democratic-Republican President Thomas Jefferson put it, "[retire] into the judiciary as a stronghold".
+Madison, where outgoing Federalist president John Adams feverishly signed many commissions to the judiciary on his final day in office, hoping to, as incoming Democratic-Republican president Thomas Jefferson put it, "[retire] into the judiciary as a stronghold".
 However, in his haste, Adams' secretary of State neglected to have all the commissions delivered.
 Incoming President Jefferson was enraged with Adams, and ordered his secretary of State, James Madison, to refrain from delivering the remaining commissions.
 William Marbury took the matter to the Supreme Court, where it held that the commissions were valid, and the courts generally had the power to order them delivered and should have done so (a ruling that established the principle of judicial review in the United States), but refused to issue the orders itself on the grounds that the law giving it original jurisdiction over such cases was unconstitutional.

-Section 4: Impeachment
+Section 4: Impeachment and removal from office of federal officials

 The Constitution also allows for involuntary removal from office of the president, vice president, Cabinet secretaries, and other executive officers, as well as judges, who may be impeached by the House of Representatives and tried in the Senate.

-Any official convicted by the Senate is immediately removed from office, and to prevent the President's Article II appointment power from being used as a de facto pardon the Senate may also vote by a simple majority that the removed official be forever disqualified from holding any future office under the United States.
+Any official convicted by the Senate is immediately removed from office, and to prevent the president's Article II appointment power from being used as a de facto pardon the Senate may also vote by a simple majority that the removed official be forever disqualified from holding any future office under the United States.
 Constitutional law expert Senator Matthew Carpenter reported that without the permanent disqualification clause impeachment would have no effect, because the President could simply reinstate his impeached officers "the next morning".

 While no other punishments may be inflicted pursuant to the impeachment proceeding, the convicted party remains liable to trial and punishment in the courts for civil and criminal charges.